tonethar/IGME-330-Spring-2020/projects/project-3-2195.md

     - ix. **Option - make your own API in PHP:**
       - the data should be useful and not an otherwise widely available subset from another public API
       - you should have **a lot** of data - 50 to 100 records at least
-      - the API must have at least 2 [Endpoints](https://dev.socrata.com/docs/endpoints.html), and be "queryable" - meaning that parameters can be passed to it, and it won't just return the same JSON file everytime it is queried
+      - the API must have at least 2 [*endpoints*](https://dev.socrata.com/docs/endpoints.html), and be "queryable" - meaning that parameters can be passed to it, and it won't just return the same JSON file everytime it is queried
       - the example in the *Project 3 Proposal* dropbox was a database of ice cream stands (which often don't show up in Yelp), similar things would be flea markets, farm stands, etc
-      - or another custom dataset (a comprehensive RPG web service)
+      - or another custom dataset (a comprehensive RPG web service?), or ???
     - x.
 Here are the "Blacklisted" APIs that you **MAY NOT** use for this project (but if you can envision a compelling use case, just ask us, in advance):
       - Any API from GIPHY - https://developers.giphy.com/docs/ (we love Giphy, but we don't want a bunch of "Giphy Finder++ Apps)
       - The iTunes Search API - https://affiliate.itunes.apple.com/resources/documentation/itunes-store-web-service-search-api/